yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- _Clambering out of the basin, **Barry's PC** calls up to his comrade.
-"Well, that was a bad idea." **Esther's PC** laughs, then asks, "How exactly are you going to get back up here without a rope?" **Barry** asks the Warden to tell him everything **Barry's PC** can see and hear from his new position.
-"There isn't much light here, but something glints in the darkness beneath you.
+ **Barry**: _"Well, that was a bad idea.
+If I get to choose what I lose though... how about my remaining piton?
+Everything else is just to important, and I don't have a rope anyways.
+Speaking of which, how exactly am I going to get back up there without one?"_

+**Esther**: _"Makes sense to me.
+Hey, how much can I see of the chasm from where I'm standing?"_

+ **Warden**: _"There isn't much light here, but something glints in the darkness beneath you.
 If you had more light, you could perhaps make out what it is."_

+ **Esther**: _"Why don't I toss you my lamp, which is still dry as far as I know.
+Does that require a roll?"_

- _**Esther** suggests that her character could toss **Barry's PC** her lamp, which is still dry. **Barry** agrees, and soon the party has a decent view of the chasm beneath them.
-The Warden describes a series of waterfalls, basins and protruding shelves going all the way down to a rushing river on the bottom.
-There is even a narrowing of the ravine itself just below them where they could conceivably leap over to the other side!_
+ **Warden**: _"Nope. **Barry**, you catch it without issue.
+Now, you get a decent view of the chasm beneath.
+You see a series of small waterfalls, basins and protruding shelves going all the way down to a rushing river on the bottom.
+There is even a narrowing of the ravine itself just below them where you could conceivably leap over to the other side!"_

+ _to be continued_
  _

 </details>